buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 Figure 278 illustrates material layer usage, where the following conventions shall be met:

-* The reference coordinate system is the local coordinate system established by the ObjectPlacement of the IfcWallStandardCase.
+* The reference coordinate system is the local coordinate system established by the ObjectPlacement of the IfcWall.
-* The reference axis is the axis defined by the IfcShapeRepresentation with RepresentationType='Axis' as one of the Representation.Representations of the IfcWallStandardCase.
+* The reference axis is the axis defined by the IfcShapeRepresentation with RepresentationType='Axis' as one of the Representation.Representations of the IfcWall.
 * The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is given as a distance from this axis.
 * The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is the distance parallel to the reference axis and always within the base
 (XY) plane of the reference coordinate system.
 A positve value of IfcMaterialLayerSetUsage.OffsetFromReferenceLine would